 Denying pressure can come in the form of turning down a few holiday party invitations if you know they’ll be filled with people using drugs and alcohol.
 Think of all the hard work you have put into achieving recovery; More than that, think of how much healthier and better you feel without alcohol and addiction controlling your life.
 In retrospect, that upward climb that you have made so far to recovery is not worth starting over for one evening of relapse.

 Mix Your Own Drinks

 Being in control of what is in your glass means you make the conscious decision to stay on the right path with recovery.
 You would be surprised about the prevalence of pressure at get-togethers to fill your glass with what everyone else is drinking.
 Don’t let them decide for you!
-Try making drinks that look “fun” like the others by using sodas and fruit to garnish, or ring in the New Year with apple cider– no one will know the difference, if that is something concerning you.
+Try making drinks that look “fun” as the others by using sodas and fruit to garnish, or ring in the New Year with apple cider – no one will know the difference if that is something concerning you.
 This way, you can still ‘cheers’ with the crowd and not worry about relapsing under peer pressure.

 Call For Backup